auth0/docs/articles/connections/social/oauth2.md

 ## Pass provider-specific parameters

-You can pass provider-specific parameters to the Authorization endpoint of an OAuth 2.0 providers.
+You can pass provider-specific parameters to the Authorization endpoint of OAuth 2.0 providers.
 These can be either static or dynamic.

 ### Pass static parameters